Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 #### F. Mental Wellness Chair

 + a.
-Maintain a semester-long program that encourages healthy living, good habits, and setting personal goals
+Maintain a semester-long program that encourages healthy living, good habits, and setting personal goals.

 + b.
-Facilitate and maintain a support group within the fraternity meeting for at least one (1) session every month
+Facilitate and maintain a support group within the fraternity meeting for at least one (1) session every month.

   + i.
 Support Group Goals:

-    1. Maintain a mentality of open communication within the Chapter
+    1. Maintain a mentality of open communication within the Chapter.

-    2. Setting monthly achievable goals for personal growth
+    2. Setting monthly achievable goals for personal growth.

       + a.
-Holding brothers accountable for these goals
+Holding brothers accountable for these goals.

     3. Establish a clear platform for brothers to voice their stresses, frustrations, and triumphs.

-    4. Building a more supportive, inclusive, and positive brotherhood
+    4. Building a more supportive, inclusive, and positive brotherhood.

 + c.
 Host at least one (1) educational program including but not limited to one (1) or more of the following categories: